 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an affiliate, I earn a small commission every time you make a qualifying purchase through one of my affiliate links (if applicable) at no additional cost to you.

-CONTENTS: In this article, you will learn everything you need to know about (creating the transformation).
+CONTENTS: In this article, you will learn everything you need to know about renting a VW bus, including:

 - What is a VW Bus?